ndag/PHoDMSs/README.md

 2. Quantify the dissimilarity between two DMSs, based on their **spatiotemporal persistent topology**.
 For this, we make use of a slight generalization of [the erosion distance](https://link.springer.com/article/10.1007/s41468-018-0012-6) by Amit Patel.

 <!--This code fill out the computational pipeline of taking in a dynamic metric space (DMS) generating a spatiotemporal Betti-0 function for it, and then compute erosion distance between these Betti-0 functions.-->
-This code is based on theoretical work by [Woojin Kim](https://wj-kim.com) and [Facundo Mémoli](https://people.math.osu.edu/memolitechera.1/) at Ohio State.
+The code is based on theoretical work by [Woojin Kim](https://wj-kim.com) and [Facundo Mémoli](https://people.math.osu.edu/memolitechera.1/) at Ohio State.
 The details can be found in the paper: [*Spatiotemporal Persistent Homology for Dynamic Metric Spaces*](https://link.springer.com/article/10.1007/s00454-019-00168-w), published in Discrete & Computational Geometry, 2020.
 The code is authored by [Nate Clause](https://math.osu.edu/people/clause.15), a Math Ph.D. student at The Ohio State University, in collaboration with [Woojin Kim](https://wj-kim.com).

 ## Generating DMSs from Boids model